 Rugby History at Fordham Prep

 After a long hiatus, rugby has returned to the Prep!
 During the 2010-11 school year, a dedicated group of students, Anthony Bronzo '11, Alan Bronzo '11 & Mike Mahon '12, successfully petitioned the administration to re-establish a rugby team, and in the Spring 2011 season FP Rugby was reborn.
 With strong support from Fr.
 Boller, PlayRugbyUSA's Christian Mayo, Head Coach Ed Tweedy, Assistant Coaches Ciaran O'Hara, Jerry Wolf and Joe Costelloe, and the behind the scenes support of Team Parents Geraldine Stapleton and Linda Costelloe, the team enjoyed a successful first season back.
 We'd be remiss if we didn't mention the support of FP Rugby Alumni, friends and family of FP Rugby, and the local school teams in the area that helped us get started.
-Strong showings in the Long Island Cup, the NJ Cup and local games has put the team back on the map and we look forward to the upcoming season!
+The revamped program is now into its 10th season & getting stronger every year.
+From international tours & hosting overseas schools, to competing at Division 1 State Championships & our players reaching representative honors!
+The focus moving forward is building on the foundations left from those instrumental in getting the program to where it is today.

 For a "less than academic" history on field positions, we offer the following: